Category

 Off the eastern edge of the Eurasian continent

 The same holds true for the theme of this article: food.
-For instance, the ease of finding high-quality, reasonably priced multinational or fusion cuisine within walking distance is also a product of this layered style.
+For instance, the ease of finding high-quality, relatively affordable multinational or fusion cuisine within walking distance is also a product of this layered style.
 Being able to savor the diversity of food readily available nearby, without incurring high financial or time costs, is a truly valuable experience.

 Incidentally, simply referring to "Japanese food" in general terms makes it difficult to grasp the true nature of the boom without examining it by genre or specific items.
 The Dentsu Inc. Japan Brand Survey conducted large-scale research separately on Japanese cuisine (9 categories, 42 types) and Japanese ingredients (9 categories, 54 items).
 Based on these results, we explored the reality of the Japanese food boom.

-Global Products of "Japanese Cuisine" and "Japanese Ingredients"
+Global Products in "Japanese Cuisine" and "Japanese Ingredients"

 First, let's briefly grasp the trends in popular Japanese cuisine.

-Ranking within the top 10 for all three indicators of "Awareness, Consumption Experience, and Consumption Intention" for Japanese cuisine were: "High-end Sushi," "Ramen," "Tempura," "Fried Shrimp," "Onigiri (Rice Balls)," "Tofu," "Miso Soup," "Sashimi," "Karaage (Fried Chicken)," and "Udon."
+Ranking within the top 10 for all three indicators of "Awareness, Consumption Experience, and Consumption Intention" for Japanese cuisine were: "High-end Sushi," "Ramen," "Tempura," "Ebi Fry (Deep-fried Shrimp)," "Onigiri (Rice Balls)," "Tofu," "Miso Soup," "Sashimi," "Karaage (Deep-fried Chicken)," and "Udon."
 All of these can be considered globally recognized Japanese dishes.

-Next, we'll explore the image of Japanese ingredients from an overseas perspective, along with Japanese ingredients that can be considered global products, by excerpting just a small portion of the vast survey data on Japanese ingredients.
+Next, we'll explore the image of Japanese ingredients from an overseas perspective and examine Japanese ingredients that can be considered global products, drawing on a small selection from the vast survey data on Japanese ingredients.

 Safe, high-quality, delicious...
 Do overseas consumers share the image Japanese people have of ingredients made in Japan?
 When looking at the global picture, we want you to remember "Delicious, Fresh, High Quality" as the most important keywords.
 These three attributes stand out significantly above others, ranking at the top.
 It's no exaggeration to say they represent the highest possible level of image evaluation for ingredients.

 However, looking at individual regions, the variation in perception is significant.
-While Southeast Asia and Europe/America/Australia show relatively strong perceptions of the aforementioned "Beauty, Freshness, Quality," East Asia shows a generally flat profile, suggesting no particularly dominant image.
+While Southeast Asia and Europe/America/Australia show relatively strong perceptions of the aforementioned "Beauty, Freshness, Quality," East Asia shows a generally flat profile, suggesting no outstanding image stands out.

 Having covered the general image of Japanese ingredients, let's now look at popular ingredients by region.